MarcoFazioRandom/Godot-Virtual-Joystick/README.md

 input_vector.y = Input.get_axis("ui_up", "ui_down")
 ```

+### Freeze/crash on Android editor
+As mentioned in the [Docs](https://docs.godotengine.org/en/stable/tutorials/editor/using_the_android_editor.html), the Android editor is still unstable.

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to submit issues or pull requests on the [GitHub repository](https://github.com/MarcoFazioRandom/Virtual-Joystick-Godot).